 Now, we’ll look deeper into each method used to consume the cannabinoid products we just explored:

-The majority of cannabinoid product types are orally ingested.
+Most cannabinoid products are consumed orally.
 After all, the three most popular cannabinoid products are all ingested using this route — tinctures, gummies, and capsules.

 This ingestion method offers long-lasting effects at relatively low efficiency.
-All substances that are orally ingested are filtered by the digestive tract, reducing their potency considerably.
+The digestive tract filters all orally ingested substances, significantly reducing their potency.
 Nonetheless, the convenience of use and duration of effects of oral ingestion rank it highest among cannabinoid consumption options.

 Sublingual administration is a variation of oral administration involving the application of substances under the tongue.
-In the case of CBD, this administration method mostly applies to tinctures and gummies, which can be held in the mouth prior to swallowing.
+For CBD, this method mainly applies to tinctures and gummies, which are often held in the mouth before swallowing.

-CBD can also be applied topically, and the most common types of CBD topicals are water-based pain lotions, oil-based balms, and CBD beauty products.
+CBD can be applied topically, with common options including water-based pain lotions, oil-based balms, and CBD beauty products.
 When formulated correctly, CBD topicals can penetrate the skin, delivering effects deep into underlying muscular tissue.

-CBD vapes and flower are inhaled, offering near-instant effects but posing the greatest risk.
-CBD can also be insufflated in the form of an inhaler, but CBD inhalers are very uncommon.
+CBD vapes and flower are inhaled, providing near-instant effects but carrying the highest risk.
+CBD inhalers exist but are very rare.

 When inhaled, the effects of CBD come on fast and intensely.
 However, they only last around 30-60 minutes.
 Also, the overall safety of inhaling cannabinoid smoke or vapor remains unknown.